Remember to cite LawCareers.Net on your application form if you apply to Ward Hadaway.

 We truly value our client and workforce diversity and our trainees have the opportunity to interact and work with some of the best lawyers and specialists in the country, who support and inspire them every day.

-As a trainee, you'll be offered varied and challenging work from our great client portfolio, within a friendly and open culture to keep you supported and motivated.
+As a trainee, you'll be offered varied and challenging work from our great client portfolio, within a friendly and open culture to keep you supported and motivated everyday.

-We offer a a one week paid vacation scheme, which will take place in either June or July (depending on your availability).
+We offer a one week paid vacation scheme, which will take place in June / July (depending on your availability).

 Our one week vacation scheme is a great way for us to get to know you and for you to get to know us!
 During the vacation placement you really will experience life as a trainee lawyer at Ward Hadaway.
 You'll get plenty of hands on time dealing with real client matters and engaging in quality time with a wide range of our people.

-You'll be given a structured programme made up of a range of learning tasks,and we deliberately include a variety of extra activities including welcome meetings and social lunches to ensure you leave having obtained an understanding of our culture, our people, and how we operate.
+You'll be given a structured programme made up of a range of learning tasks,and we deliberately include a variety of extra activities including welcome meetings and social lunches / evening events to ensure you leave having obtained an understanding of our culture, our people, and how we operate.

 If you've proved to us that you are part of the next generation of lawyers, we'll make you an offer for one of our training contracts.
 We aim to support you through every day of your training contract from your induction to your qualification.
 We'll also keep in touch before you join us, and introduce you to the other trainees before your first day, so you'll feel at home before you arrive.

-All of our trainees are given a comprehensive one week induction at the start of their training contract.
-This ensures you've gotten to grips with the technical side of things, like our systems and processes, but also gives you the chance to meet each other, as well as key individuals within the firm, such as the managing partner and training principal.
+All of our trainees are given a comprehensive one week induction at the start of their training contract at our Newcastle head office.
+This ensures you've gotten to grips with the technical side of things, like our systems and processes, but also gives you the chance to meet each other, as well as key individuals within the firm, such as the managing partner, training principal and heads of departments.

 During your training contract, you'll get experience of four different practice areas, spending six months time in each 'seat'.
 This will give you a wide range of experience, as well as help you to decide where you want to qualify.